-Magnetism Reflectometer at SNS
+Magnetism at the nanoscale

 Besides the conventional use of a neutron reflectometer to analyze the structural and magnetic depth profiles of thin-film structures, complementary kinetic studies (for example, probing the dynamic behavior of magnetic domains) are feasible.
 The capability of "time-tagging" pulses over a broad Q-range for studying processes with longer time constants (milliseconds to hours) is unique to the time-of-flight method and is being explored.
 Furthermore, studies of phonons and magnons at interfaces could be possible.